MasQU: Finite Differences on Masked Irregular Stokes Q,U Grids: Conclusions

 \section{Conclusions}

 We have presented a software package for performing derivatives on the HEALPix grid, in the presence an arbitrary mask.
 The setup given is in fact quite malleable and can be adapted to any pathology-free grid, for any collection of derivatives.
-This is particularly useful in the case of CMB polarization studies, where we can use derivative operators to separate out the $E$ and $B$ polarization modes and avoid mode-mixing as is problematic in standard harmonic methods. \\In the particular case of the operators used for CMB analysis, we found that polarization mode numerical operations at the pole were highly sensitive to error in the component derivatives, leading to very large numerical noise at the lower order differencing stencils.
-This was found to be ameliorable in any of four ways (i) throwing away pixels at the pole --- while this removes information, there is an automatic reduction in contamination; (ii) applying larger differencing stencils around the pole --- here we lose no information but have a slow convergence rate for large multipole sources; (iii) rotating the grid in theta, and then rotating back the calculated field values --- this suffers from ringing which can be minimized by essentially doubling the entire spherical calculation; or (iv) ``rotated'' sampling --- whilst we lose no information, and in theory have a quicker convergence at large multipoles, this requires very accurate $\mathrm{map}\rightarrow a_{lm}\rightarrow\mathrm{map}$ reconstructions in order to be useful, something that standard HEALPix methods do not supply. \\In some senses, naive speed comparisons for the MasQU software against HEALPix harmonic methods are somewhat inappropriate; whilst HEALPix performs considerably faster, MasQU requires calculation of weights only once per masking scheme,map resolution and stencil size --- any further calculations using the same three criteria requires only a trivial summation at each pixel of the recorded weights, regardless of the underlying sky map. \\Work on the software is ongoing.
-Further studies will involve the correct apodization of masked maps and a full exposition of the discontinuity-finding aspects of the formalism.
-A beta version of the MasQU software is available from the first author.
+This is particularly useful in the case of CMB polarization studies, where we can use derivative operators to separate out the $E$ and $B$ polarization modes and avoid mode-mixing as is problematic in standard harmonic methods. \\In the particular case of the operators used for CMB analysis with HEALPix, we found that polarization mode numerical operations at the pole were highly sensitive to error in the component derivatives, leading to very large numerical noise at the lower order differencing stencils.
+This was found to be ameliorable in any of four ways (i) throwing away pixels at the pole --- while this removes information, there is an automatic reduction in contamination; (ii) applying larger differencing stencils around the pole --- here we lose no information but have a slow convergence rate for large multipole sources; (iii) rotating the grid in $\theta$, and then rotating back the calculated field values --- this suffers from ringing which can be reduced by essentially doubling the entire spherical calculation, or by using a tapering function; or (iv) ``rotated'' sampling --- whilst we lose no information, and in theory have a quicker convergence at large multipoles, this requires very accurate $\mathrm{map}\rightarrow a_{lm}\rightarrow\mathrm{map}$ reconstructions in order to be useful, something that standard HEALPix methods do not supply. \\In some senses, na\"{i}ve speed comparisons for the MasQU software against HEALPix harmonic methods are somewhat inappropriate; whilst HEALPix performs considerably faster per standard run, MasQU requires calculation of weights only once per masking scheme,map resolution and stencil size --- any further calculations using the same three criteria requires only a trivial summation at each pixel of the recorded weights, regardless of the underlying sky map. \\Work on the software is ongoing.
+Further studies will involve quantifying statistics of MasQU maps, the correct apodization of masked maps, and a full exposition of the discontinuity-finding aspects of the formalism.
+A beta version of MasQU is available at \url{https://sourceforge.net/projects/masqu/}.
 Use of the MasQU package for producing results should be acknowledged in any forthcoming publication.
 Bugs or technical issues should be emailed to the first author.